Be (BTS album): Music and lyrics

 Be is primarily a pop record, encompassing hip hop, EDM, and disco genres with synth-pop, neo soul, funk, R&B, 1970s, 1980s, 1990s, and 2010s mainstream music elements.
 Vox called Be "a loudly retro mix of pop sounds ranging from frothy to funky, melancholic to mellow, filtered through a lens of determined positivity".
 The album is 28 minutes and 30 seconds long and features eight songs.
 It makes heavy use of acoustic guitars, pianos, funk bass, drum machines, horns, and sentimental string instruments.

 BTS took inspiration from the emotions they felt during the pandemic, to write songs for the album and convey their thoughts.
-Created out of frustration, anxiety, and powerlessness, the album title "Be" stands for "being" and encapsulates BTS' reflection on the present times.
+Created out of frustration, anxiety, and powerlessness, the album title "Be" stands for "being" and encapsulates BTS's reflection on the present times.
 As opposed to the vast atmospherics and psychoanalytical themes that can be found in the band's previous works, Be is lyrically inspired by the COVID-19 pandemic, with BTS describing it as "a letter of hope" during the quarantine era.
 The record starts off slow with "warm, soothing ballad-esque comforts", before picking up pace in the second half with "some of the band's more refined, savvy and uplifting pop yet".
 The album expands on a wide range of emotions, exploring themes of comfort, loneliness, anxiety, depression, burn-out, fear, frustration, restlessness, sadness, hope, connection, resolve, and joy.
 Several reviewers, including Rolling Stone's Jeff Benjamin, observed that the album explores the different moods that people are feeling during the unprecedented times.
 Dani Blum of Pitchfork said that the album "fixates on the frustration and grief of life in quarantine, sifting through the blurry days to construct a new form of intimacy".